BrianCyan/BrianCyan/README.md

 - 👋 Hi, I’m @BrianCyan
-- 🪐 I’m interested in Computational Art and Interaction Design.
+- 🪐 I’m interested in HCI and VIS.
 - 🌍 Meet me at www.briancyan.site

 <!---